cmake-basis/BASIS/README.txt

   For each supported programming language, BASIS provides a library of utility functions.
-Some of these utility functions are project independent and thus build and installed as part of BASIS itself.
+Some of these utility functions are project independent and thus built and installed as part of BASIS itself.
 Other utility implementations are project dependent.
-Therefore, the BASIS package provides only template files which are customized and build during the configuration and build, respectively, of the particular BASIS project.
+Therefore, the BASIS package provides only template files which are customized and built during the configuration and build, respectively, of the particular BASIS project.
 This customization is done by the functions implemented by the UtilitiesTools.cmake module which is included and utilized by the main BasisProject.cmake module.